 Q: My Twice-Exceptional Child Is Failing High School

-Twice-exceptional students who are both academically gifted and living with ADHD often struggle to showcase their talents and learning because faulty executive functions and time management skills get in the way.
-Learn how to stem the self-esteem crisis that often ensues in high school, and help your teen refine his own systems for success.
+Twice-exceptional students who are both academically gifted and living with ADHD may lack the tools and opportunities to showcase their talents and learning in some classroom settings.
+Learn how to stem the self-esteem crisis that often ensues in high school, and help your teen engineer their own systems for success.

 “My 15-year-old son is twice exceptional.
 He’s intellectually gifted yet faces challenges with executive function.
-He also has been identified as having Asperger’s Syndrome and has had trouble completing assignments since he began middle school.
+He also has been identified as having autism spectrum disorder and has had trouble completing assignments since he began middle school.
 Now that he’s a high school freshman, getting him to complete and turn in his homework has become a crisis.
 He is failing two core classes and is in danger of being held back.
 Given his social issues, and the fact he’s already one of the oldest in his class, we fear this could be catastrophic for him.
 It used to motivate him if I sat with him to do challenging assignments.
 Now he seems completely disengaged.
 It’s killing me and his father.
 His 504 review is approaching.
-What can we do to help him reach his potential?
+What can we do to help our twice exceptional teen reach his potential?
 (I have ADD as well, so I’m very sensitive to his struggle.)”

-Twice-exceptional (2E) children are doubly puzzling for parents and educators; they have great abilities, but often lack the capacity to show what they know — and what they don’t.
+Twice-exceptional (2E) children have great abilities, but often lack the tools and opportunities to demonstrate their gifts and strengths — as well as their needs — in ‘traditional’ classroom settings not designed to foster neurodiverse learners.
 Talking to a 2E child, you may assume that his obvious knowledge and skills will translate to success in school.
 Intellectual capacity, however, is in no way correlated to the executive functioning and self-management skills that help teens navigate the demands of school and social relationships.

 Twice-Exceptional Teens Face Unique Challenges

-As twice-exceptional children move into adolescence, their issues can become a source of personal frustration.
-They begin to recognize their own great potential — and the fact that they are not achieving the expectations of others, and themselves.
-As a result, 2E kids may become frustrated, anxious, and depressed in middle and high school.
+As twice-exceptional children move into adolescence, their executive dysfunction can become a source of personal frustration.
+They begin to recognize their own great potential — and the fact that they are not achieving the expectations of others, or of themselves.
+As a result, 2E kids may become frustrated, anxious, and moody in middle and high school.

 Happiness, Not Homework, Is the Priority

 Given your son’s apathy and recent failures at school, it makes sense to first address your concerns related to his mood and self-esteem.
-In other words, put a lot of effort toward helping him be happier.
+In other words, put a lot of effort toward improving his mental health and self-esteem.
 School will follow.